 Select a title to show content

-Fort Dauphin or Tolagnaro is a port town equipped with all the modern comforts, in a setting of lush vegetation and biodiversity.
+Fort Dauphin (or Tolagnaro to use the official Malagasy name) is a port town equipped with all the modern comforts, in a setting of lush vegetation and biodiversity.
 Rich in history, culture and surrounded by nature, the city offers all the advantages of urban life while guaranteeing a calm and serene atmosphere.
-Seaside activities and water sports are widely practiced here by tourists, but the city and its surroundings will appeal especially to those who love nature.

-The Berenty private reserve is not only a perfectly maintained natural park, it is also an open-air scientific laboratory.
-Spread over 1000 hectares of protected area, the Berenty reserve is home to many animal and plant species, including lemurs, bats, but also the famous turtles of southern Madagascar.
+Berenty private reserve is not only a perfectly maintained natural park, it is also an open-air scientific laboratory.
+Spread over 1,000 hectares of protected area, Berenty Reserve is home to many animal and plant species, including lemurs, bats, and also the famous turtles of southern Madagascar.
 The site favors ecotourism and attracts many activists for the protection of species.

-Fort Dauphin or Tolagnaro is a port town equipped with all the modern comforts, in a setting of lush vegetation and biodiversity.
+Fort Dauphin (or Tolagnaro to use the official Malagasy name) is a port town equipped with all the modern comforts, in a setting of lush vegetation and biodiversity.
 Rich in history, culture and surrounded by nature, the city offers all the advantages of urban life while guaranteeing a calm and serene atmosphere.
-Seaside activities and water sports are widely practiced here by tourists, but the city and its surroundings will appeal especially to those who love nature.

-The Berenty private reserve is not only a perfectly maintained natural park, it is also an open-air scientific laboratory.
-Spread over 1000 hectares of protected area, the Berenty reserve is home to many animal and plant species, including lemurs, bats, but also the famous turtles of southern Madagascar.
+Berenty private reserve is not only a perfectly maintained natural park, it is also an open-air scientific laboratory.
+Spread over 1,000 hectares of protected area, Berenty Reserve is home to many animal and plant species, including lemurs, bats, and also the famous turtles of southern Madagascar.
 The site favors ecotourism and attracts many activists for the protection of species.